Two simple words that are so easy to forget. Every day when I wake up I try to remind myself of just that: Be useful.

 It's not your job?
 Do it anyway!

 I've grown up as a jack of all trades.
-There is little where I would say this is not part of my job description.
+There are few times when I would say this is not part of my job description.
 Whatever needs to be fixed, I fix it.
 If I can fix a hardware problem, I just do it.
-If I can help with setting up an online payment flow, I will do it.
+If I can help set up an online payment flow, I will do it.
 If I can help designing an app, I will do this too.

 I always love to work with people who know how to handle any situation that comes at them.
-And I'm not saying you should get lost in tiny tasks, but you should never be afraid doing things that are not part of your "official job description".
-It always annoys me when I work with people that clearly found a problem, but haven't even tried to solve it because it's "not their job".
+And I'm not saying you should get lost in tiny tasks, but you should never be afraid doing things that are not part of your "official job description."
+It always annoys me when I work with people who clearly found a problem, but haven't even tried to solve it because it's "not their job."